YakubuLute/React-Survey-Management-App/README.md

 - For a given survey, each field added has a label and
 - an attribute indicating whether the SP is required to provide an input or not.

+# Currently i am facing environment limitations regarding the setting up of docker on my local machaine.
+I will run out of time if I were to fix the issue.
+# So I have provided a script to run the application (Both frontend and backend) locally
+`
+frontend script: build_frontend_local.sh
+backend script: build_backend_local.sh

+`

 ## Final Project UI

 path: `/survey_c![survey list page](https://github.com/YakubuLute/SM-TEST/assets/25339037/7228fe62-6ba4-46d0-a61f-83c72367fd5a)